z-shell/zsh-select/README.md

 ## Introduction

 A shell command that will display selection list.
-It is similar to `selecta` and other such tools, but uses curses library to do display.
+It is similar to `selecta`, but uses curses library to do display, and when compared to `fzf`, the main difference is approximate matching instead of fuzzy matching.
 It is written in Zshell and has it's capabilities:

 - patterns, allowing multi-term searching